 There is a 7.5 mile road and bike trail from the Visitor Center to an elevated observation deck.
 The only way to access this road is by walking, biking, or a by taking a tour on the 2 hour tram ride.

 If you want to take the tram, book your tickets in advance.
 They sell tickets for specific time slots and these do sell out.
-Tickets cost $25 for adults and $12.75 for children ages 3 to 12 years old.
 The last tour of the day is offered at 4 pm.

-Learn more about the Shark Valley Tram Tour and book your seats here.
+Learn more about renting bicycles, the Shark Valley Tram Tour, and book your tram seats here.

 We went to Shark Valley but we did not go to the observation deck.
 We had an evening flight leaving from Ft.
 Lauderdale so we did not have enough time in our day to do this activity.
 It was a bummer because people were raving about how many animals they got to see.